-Thankfully, some organizations and institutions provide free hearing aids for seniors and for others who might need them.
+Thankfully, some organizations and institutions provide free hearing aids for older adults and for others who might need them.
 And if you are unable to find a cost-free device in your area, there are also ways to get discount hearing aids as well.

 How to Find Free Hearing Aids

-If you're willing to do a little legwork, there are many organizations that can help find free or discount hearing aids for seniors, children, and low-income adults.
+If you're willing to do a little legwork, there are many organizations that can help find free or discount hearing aids for older adults, children, and low-income adults.
 Use these resources to get the services you need.

 Ask Your Audiologist